By: Amanda Ringler on November 29th, 2019

-The method to install spray foam floor insulation requires some pulling and cutting.
+The method to install spray foam insulation in an inaccessible crawl space requires some pulling and cutting.

-It sounds scary, but it’s okay and the best way to ensure the floor cavity or small crawl space below is insulated properly.
+It sounds scary, but it’s okay, and the best way to ensure the small crawl space below is insulated properly.

 There are two scenarios possible and they depend on whether you have carpet or hardwood floors.

 When insulating a shallow crawl space, the carpet will need to be pulled up.

 The installers will then cut one-foot access points around the perimeter of the room to ensure the foam can be sprayed onto the crawl space walls below.
 Those strips are replaced, and the carpet is put back in place.